andreped/IronFlow/README.md

 I want to acknowledge [Scarlet](https://usescarlet.com) for providing me a free service to sign my IPA which allows me to support iOS.

+Using [Maestro](https://maestro.mobile.dev) has allowed us to implement integration tests with ease!
+Especially, Maestro studio which provided a user-friendly, no-code interface to create test flows.

-To reduce development time and get experience with Copilots, this Flutter application was heavily assisted by OpenAI's Chat-GPT, primarily using GPT-4o-mini.
+To reduce development time and get experience with Copilots, this Flutter application was heavily assisted by [OpenAI's ChatGPT](https://chatgpt.com), primarily using `GPT-4o-mini`.